Editor selections by Topic and Unit

 Unit Title: Applications of Newton's Laws

-As students use the mouse to move objects of varying mass along a 1-D path, the simulation charts graphs of position vs. time, velocity vs. time, and acceleration.
+Move objects of varying mass along a 1-D path and watch as the simulation displays graphs of position vs. time, velocity vs. time, and acceleration.
 Applied force, friction, and gravitational constants can be varied in this interactive activity.
 Can be adapted for use in either middle or high school.

 Link to Unit: